 Students interested in attending SOA must submit an initial application.
-Applicants will receive emailed notification of a scheduled interview date and specific instructions for completing the application process.
-All applicants are required to submit three teacher recommendations (at least one from a current core teacher – students who apply to Literary Arts should have at least one English teacher recommendation), complete a reading comprehension test, and must be interviewed by SOA instructors. *These links will start an automatic file download.
+Applicants will receive emailed notification with specific instructions for completing the application process.
+All applicants are required to submit three teacher recommendations (at least one from a current core teacher – students who apply to Literary Arts should have at least one English teacher recommendation), complete a reading comprehension test, and must be interviewed by SOA instructors.

-- Print three (3) *Teacher Recommendation Forms and give to your teachers.
-The teachers will send the form directly to SOA after completion.
+- Send this *Teacher Recommendation Form to three of your current your teachers.
+The teachers will mail or email the form directly to SOA after completion.

 Preparing Your Audition